NuOne/aoundme/README.md

 # how to use
 Type the your location and select the google selecting place.
 Then you have list of nearby places. when you click on the marker icons you have more details.

+# next release
+we have to release "AroundMe" android mobile application.
+After the install mobile app you can share images(raod traffics,posters,banners,peoples,places...) with your location.
+We will display the latest image feed with locations.